SZB0621/LEOBot/README.md

 # LEOBot
 This repository contains the files for my diploma project.
-An autonomous SLAM robot.
+A sensor based area explorer robot.
+It uses several laser proximity sensors to navigate in a squared area.
+In the implementation there are control primitives such as wall following PID, object circulation, basic movements etc..
+This solution will be connected to V2 to fuse the vSlam and the sensor based exploration moreover, plan an ordered path between dedicated points in the configuration space with Rapidly-Exploring Random trees algoritm.